mafi2/mafi2.github.io/index.md

 supervised by Prof. Ommer [(Machine Vision and Learning Group)](https://ommer-lab.com).
 * Created new deep metric learning approach to classify thorax diseases using Tensorflow
 * Made it possible to learn about the similarity of disease by creating a disentangled representation space
-* Increased classification ROC AUC score by 6%
+* Increased classification ROC AUC score by 6% over the baseline

 Hackathon challenge: _"Bias Free AI"_ by IBM at Q Summit in Mannheim
 * Implemented efficient algorithm in python to solve the problem of a *fair* assignment of teachers to a school